isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 In 2017, Cathay Organisation sold its cinema business to entertainment company mm2 Asia for $230 million, but continued to own the Cathay Building and Cathay Cineleisure Orchard mall.[^18]

-Cathay Cineplex’s last day of operations was 26 June 2022.
-The last show to be screened was *Top Gun: Maverick* at 9pm.
-The space used by the cineplex will be occupied by a pop-up run by The Projector from August and will be named Projector X:Picturehouse.
-It will be used for films and live performances.[^19]
+Cathay Cineplex had its last day of operations on 26 June 2022, screening its final show *Top Gun: Maverick* at 9pm.
+The space used by the cineplex will be occupied by a pop-up run by The Projector from August.
+Named Projector X:Picturehouse, the new cinema will show films and live performances.[^19]

 #### **NOTES**